 Child Care: Childcare is offered to TJC patients through sport&health.
 Hours:M-F: 9:00am-2:00pmM-F: 5:00pm-8:00pmSat-Sun: 9:00am-2:00pm Children must be between 8 weeks – 9 years old. $5 per child per hour for a 2-hour maximum stay.
 Children included in Family memberships may use childcare free of charge.

 Metro Directions: We are now very easily accessible on the new Silver Line Metro (Greensboro Station).
 For more information, go to www.wmata.com.

 Directions/Parking: Don’t get lost in the Tyson’s maze!
-New people to this facility usually get lost without the instructions below and the attached map.
+New people coming to this facility usually get lost without the instructions below.

 PARKING: Parking for The Jackson Clinics parking is available at 8260 Greensboro Drive (click here for Google Maps link to parking lot).
 Please view the parking lot on the attached map, and do not rely entirely on your GPS.